 - shifting … fixed: opposites, the first fluid, the second unchanging;

-This installation in its public setting has proved popular amongst Dublin’s city-centre goers: idle chatterers (every flibbertigibbet); the aged and inebriate (old birds and boozers); those tipped out by the pubs with full bladders or courting couples (late-night pissers, kissers) … no matter who.
+This installation in its public setting has proved popular amongst Dublin’s city-centre goers: idle chatterers (every flibbertigibbet); the working-class aged and inebriate (old birds and boozers); those tipped out by the pubs with full bladders or courting couples (late-night pissers, kissers) … there for all who pass it by.

-Heaney’s imagination takes off as he seeks to imbue the Dublin hoi-polloi with what he is feeling: a fairy-like contagion will affect those who have perched there so that they walk away with the wind in their sails (air behind them’s winged and full) … somehow from the chair’s organic design rubs off on them (a graft has seized their shoulder-blades) and cheers them up (makes them happy).
+Heaney’s imagination takes off as he seeks to imbue the Dublin hoi-polloi with what he is feeling: a fairy-like contagion whereby those who have perched there walk away with the wind in their sails (air behind them’s winged and full), something from the chair’s organic design rubbing off on them (a graft has seized their shoulder-blades) and cheering them up (makes them happy).